taichimaeda/spectec/spectec/test-lean4/TEST.md

   Valtype : Type
 but is expected to have type
   Resulttype : Type
-./././SpecTec.lean: error: application type mismatch (bt, instr) argument instr
+SpecTec.lean: error: application type mismatch
+  (bt, instr)
+argument
+  instr